 The Primary Contractor or its BH-MCO must obtain DHS approval for network exception requests to cover situations in which the Primary Contractor or its BH-MCO determines that a Member is in need of a specialized State Plan Service and a Network Provider is not available within the travel timeframes.
-The network exception request must provide for the appropriate delivery of services and the availability of local supports for the Member.
-The Department will review and approve network exception requests based on the number of Network Providers in that specialty practicing in the service area.
+The network exception request must provide for the appropriate delivery of

-- 3. The Primary Contractor's BH-MCO must have a service authorization system that includes verification of eligibility and a coordinated, expedited decision-making process in accordance with Appendix T for admission, continued stay and discharge for all State Plan Services.
+- services and the availability of local supports for the Member.
+The Department will review and approve network exception requests based on the number of Network Providers in that specialty practicing in the service area. - 3.
+The Primary Contractor's BH-MCO must have a service authorization system that includes verification of eligibility and a coordinated, expedited decision-making process in accordance with Appendix T for admission, continued stay and discharge for all State Plan Services.
 The Primary Contractor or its BH-MCO's service authorization system must include procedures for informing Providers and Members of authorization decisions. - 4.
 The Primary Contractor or its BH-MCO must have written policies and procedures which comply with MA Bulletin 99-03-13 and Appendix V, to authorize care and transition Members to Network Providers for Members who are in care at the time of the Agreement implementation.
 Policies and procedures must specifically address priority and Special Needs Populations.
 Protocols for authorization, denial of authorization, and transfer to alternative facilities or Providers must also be included.
 Where disruption of services would have a significant negative impact on the Member, the Primary Contractor and its BH-MCO must have provisions for the authorization and payment of services delivered by Out-of-Network Providers.
 A transition monitoring plan must be developed to ensure that procedures and protocols governing transition into service are being followed and that transition problems are identified and corrected.
 The transition plan should also address the Primary Contractor or its BH-MCO staff recruitment and training prior to start-up and supervisory support during initial implementation.
-Planning must also address Network Provider credentialing, contracting and training; the Primary Contractor or its BH-MCO telephone capacity related to both Member services and Service Management functions; and MIS backup.

-5. The Primary Contractor and its BH-MCO must have procedures for accessing Out-of-Network Providers, including procedures that allow for the submission of requests by telephone or electronically for an Out-of-Network Provider, to provide State Plan Services.
-The Primary Contractor and its BH-MCO can only request information that is required to determine medical necessity and authorize services.
-An Out-of-Network Provider is not required to sign or submit a Single Case Agreement for services to be authorized.
-In the event that the BH-MCO requires a Single Case Agreement, that must not delay authorization of services.
+Planning must also address Network Provider credentialing, contracting and training; the Primary Contractor or its BH-MCO telephone capacity related to both Member services and Service Management functions; and MIS backup. - 5.
+The Primary Contractor or its BH-MCO must have procedures for accessing Out-of-Network, but State Plan Services in emergency or unique situations including services for children and adolescents in substitute care. - 6.
+The Primary Contractor and its BH-MCO must have procedures to assure continuity of care for Members affected by either Provider termination or loss of the Member's MA eligibility when Medical Necessity continues at the same or other level of care. - 7.
+If 5% or more of the MA recipients in a County Assistance Office or a district office within the county speak a language other than English as a first language, the Primary Contractor or its BH-MCO must make available in that language all information that is disseminated to English speaking Members.
+This information includes, but is not limited to, Member handbooks, hard copy Provider directories, education and outreach materials, marketing materials, website access and digital materials available on the BH-MCO's website, written notifications, etc. All materials that are essential to service delivery, including at a minimum, provider directories, enrollee handbooks, appeal and